gwding/gwding.github.io/about.md

 ---

-I am an Artificial Intelligence Researcher working at a stealthy stage robotics startup company.
-Generally, I am interested in topics of related to intelligence, especially those related to learning, vision and motion.
+I am currently an Artificial Intelligence Researcher working at a stealthy stage robotics startup company in Toronto, ON, Canada.
+I am interested a wide range of topics of related to intelligence.

 ### Brief Bio